webrender/hawaii/index.md

             -   title: The Local General Store & Mud Hen Water 🍔🐶
                 description: These two businesses share an outdoor seating space.
 The Local General Store is a butcher and bakery - get here early because their pastries sell our by mid-day.
 Arguably the best croissants in Hawaii.
 Mud Hen Water, open for dinner, serves delicious, inventive Hawaiian small plates & cocktails.
 Also in the same space is Local IA, a seafood wholesaler, and Little Vessels, a vegan donut popup open on the weekends.
                 coords: [21.2845764,-157.8022233]
+            -   title: Miro Kaimuki
+                coords: [21.2846862,-157.8073557]
+                description: For a fancy night out, check out this modern french bistro featuring Japanese-inspired prix-fixe gastronomic tours as well as guest chefs.
+One of the hottest new fine dining spots in Honolulu.
             -   title: XO & AV Restaurants 🍔
                 description: AV stands for "All Vegan", but you wouldn't know it looking at many of AV Restaurant's 13-16 course menu.
 A culinary delight for vegans and non-vegans alike.  $99 per person, not including tax/tip or sake pairings.
 XO, right down the road and owned/operated by the same folks, serves delicious izakaya-style plates that change on a weekly basis.
                 image: avrestaurant.jpg
                 coords: [21.2825452,-157.800158]
+            -   title: Koko Head Cafe 🍔🐶
+                description: Celebrity Chef Lee Anne Wong's popular Oahu brunch spot, serving traditional as well as fusion brunch fare.
+The hash browns are like nothing you've tried before, and the dumplings are equally delicious.
+                coords: [21.2816328,-157.8009142]
             -   title: Cowcow's Tea 🍔
                 image: cowcows.jpeg
                 coords: [21.282924,-157.7987858]